sweetmans/FuckAppleLaunchpad/README.md

 ## Features
 - Launchpad that works like the original one
-- Page supported (Will complete in this weekend)
+- Page supported
 - Lightweight and easy to install

 ## Latest Release
-- **Version**: v1.0.0
+- **Version**: v1.0.1
 - **Release Date**: June 13, 2025
 - **Download**: [Github Release](https://github.com/sweetmans/FuckAppleLaunchpad/releases/latest)

 ## Usage
-- Just open the installed app
+- Download the app and move it into "/Applications" folder.
+You all set.

 ## Requirements
 - macOS 26.0 Tahoe